Top Agile Metrics for Effective Team Management

 13. Failed Deployments

 Failed deployments is a useful quality metric.
 It helps in assessing the number of overall deployments.
 Moreover, teams can determine the reliability of the testing and production environment.
-This metric also determines whether a sprint is ready to enter production.
+This metric also determines whether a scrum sprint is ready to enter production.

 14. Code Coverage